 Locations—Each synthetic TEA Agent is associated with a location, which is a logical group (such as by geographical location or application type), that is used for load balancing and high availability.

 - Scripts—From the TEA Agents, scripts run sequences of instructions that simulate user transactions.
-App Visibility comes with the six prerecorded scripts.
-You can use an external scripting tool (Silk Performer) to create more scripts.
+App Visibility comes with the six prerecorded scripts. to create more scripts.
 For more details see the Silk Performer documentation.

 - Execution Plans—An Execution Plan is a wrapper for a script.
 Through an Execution Plan, you specify the configuration for the script (including custom attributes), locations on which the script runs, run schedules, and blackout periods.
 Every Execution Plan is associated with an application.
 You can modify or override some of the settings in the Execution Plan definition.